 It’s funny, thinking back to a time in my teens when I thought any act of unprotected sex equated to a big belly followed by a baby.
 I had no idea 10 years later I’d find myself struggling to conceive.
 No idea that even with perfectly timed intercourse, it still takes on average 6 months for a healthy couple to conceive.
 No idea just how hard pinpointing when the perfect time to conceive—ovulation—was.
 Luckily though, I learned.
-The first step to learning how to pinpoint ovulation is to confirm it happens for you and roughly when each month, and one of the easiest ways to do that is basal body temperature tracking.
+The first step to learning how to pinpoint ovulation is to confirm it happens for you and roughly when each month.
+One of the easiest ways to do that is basal body temperature tracking.

 What is basal body temperature?